alecb100/WerewolfCardGame/README.md

 - <b><u>Old Woman</u></b> - The Old Woman is a weird card.
 They are on the villager team, but their ability is to silence 1 person every night.
 This person cannot be someone they previously silenced before, and they cannot silence themselves.
 Once a person is silenced, they cannot speak or vote during that day.
 Once everyone votes, it will appear like they still voted as the server will display a vote, but it didn't actually count.
 Once the old woman has exhausted all of her options for silencing, she will no longer be able to silence anyone.
 - <b><u>Huntress</u></b> - The Huntress is similar to the Hunter in that they can kill a player, but the timing of the kill is very different.
 Instead of killing someone after the Huntress dies, the Huntress can choose to kill anyone during the night.
 But they can only use the ability once.
 After they kill someone, they cannot kill anyone during subsequent nights.
 Just like the Hunter, they are on the villagers team.
 - <b><u>Tough Guy</u></b> - The Tough Guy is an interesting card.
 They are on the villagers team, but the special thing about them is if they are targeted by the werewolves at night, they don't die until the next night.
 This only applies to being targeted by the wolves.
 If they are targeted by any other role that night, they die like normal.
+- <b><u>Paranormal Investigator</u></b> - The Paranormal Investigator is similar to the Seer.
+They are on the villager team and wake up every night.
+However, where they differ is they can only use their ability once per game and they don't see one player.
+They choose a player they wish to see, but instead of seeing just them, they see them and their two neighbors.
+They will know if at least one of those 3 are a type of werewolf or not.
+Once they use their ability, they cannot use it for the rest of the game.

 ## Single-Instance Only Cards
 There can only be one instance of the following cards in the game currently: